-(1) Operational Analysis.
-The traffic operational analysis shall consider conditions in the current year, the opening year, and design year (typically 20 years from opening year) for Build and No-Build scenarios.
-The analysis should include adjacent segments of the freeway as well as adjacent existing and proposed interchanges.
+The operational analysis shall consider conditions in the current year (base year), the opening year, and design year (20 years minimum from opening year) for Build and No-Build scenarios.
+These scenario years should be established based on the Long Range Transportation Plan (LRTP) or the State Transportation Improvement Program (STIP).